BTest - A Simple Driver for Basic Unit Tests

 BaselineDir

-One or more directories where to store the baseline files for btest-diff (note that the actual baseline files will be placed into test-specific subdirectories of this directory).
+A directory where to store the baseline files for btest-diff (note that the actual baseline files will be in test-specific subdirectories of this directory).
 By default, this is set to %(testbase)s/Baseline.

 IgnoreDirs